styppo/nimiq-db-exporter/README.md

-# db-exporter
+# nimiq-db-exporter

 ## Docker

 ### Basic usage

-The db-exporter docker image consists out of two parts: the db-exporter itself and a MariaDB image as its database backend.
+The nimiq-db-exporter docker image consists of two parts: the exporter itself and a MariaDB image as its database backend.
 These two parts are glued together with a docker-compose file.
 The docker-compose file as well as the respective Docker files can be found in *misc/docker/nimiq-db-exporter*.

 The containers can be brought up by simply executing `docker-compose up -d` in the directory containing the docker-compose file.
 The command `docker-compose down` stops and removes the containers again.
 This includes **all** data in the container instances expect for the Nimiq blockchain and the MySQL database.
 These databases are saved persistently on seperate volumes managed by the docker daemon.
 These volumes can be configured in the top-level *volume* key in the docker-compose file.
 More information can be found in the docker-compose reference (see [1] and [2]).
 The commands `docker-compose stop` and `docker-compose start` respectively temporarily terminate the container and restart it, however, without deleting the containers (in contrast to `down` and `up`).